yang-wei/rd3/docs/new/charts/barChart.md

 # Bar Chart

 Starting from v0.3.2, we made Bar Chart into a multi-series chart (a stacked chart).
 So you can pass in props that is supported by [Cartesian Chart](https://github.com/esbullington/react-d3/wiki/CartesianChartPropsMixin) as well.
 So it supports prop like legend(bool).
+It also support external y0 accessor for stacked data.
+Default stays d => d.y0 (as with d3.layout.stack()) but using a custom one is possible.

 *However if you want to achieve single-series chart for now, you can pass in a single series data.
 We're very sorry the inconvenience but a more high level API will be supported in the future to let you disable stacked chart.*